endurantgames/cosmiclegends/src/chargen/power_words.md

 - Indomitable Spirit
 - Solar Flare

-When you've completed your hero's Motivations track, you unlock your **Nova Power Words** and can use them until the end of the current Story Arc.
+When you've checked off each of your hero's Ideals, you unlock your **Nova Power Words** and can use them until the end of the current Storyline.

 ## Scene Power Words {#toc-power-words-scene}